Polosatis/Databases/PostgreSQL/Install PostgreSQL on Ubuntu.md

 > [!Important]
 > Must have requirement is the functional internet connection.

-> Then the following steps should be taken
+Next the following steps should be taken

 ### Create the file repository configuration: